schmidtbri/rest-model-service/README.md

 uvicorn rest_model_service.main:app --reload
 ```

-## Downloading and Setting Up for Development
+## Downloading Code and Setting Up for Development

 To download the code and set up a development environment use these instructions.